 That’s what I tell my pets when I bring them home for the first time (Yes, I even do the Mufasa voice), but they sometimes take that advice too literally.
 Toys are drowned in water bowls, food is nowhere near the feeding area, and before you find your dog’s leash, it feels like you’re the one being walked.
 Ya feel me?
-Here are eight tips to instantly bring pet supply organization to the next level.
+Here are eight tips to instantly upgrade your pet supply organization.

-Use sturdy Command hooks or a cute shelf with baskets and coat hooks to hang your dog’s leash, harness, and cold-weather coat.
-And put a small basket nearby with extra waste bags and dog-friendly wipes to tackle dirty paws before they hit the carpet on the way back in from a muddy after-rain walk.
+Use sturdy Command hooks, a cute shelf with baskets and coat hooks, or a simple basket to store your dog’s leash, harness, and cold-weather coat.
+And put a small bag nearby with extra waste bags and dog-friendly wipes to tackle dirty paws before they hit the carpet on the way back in from a muddy after-rain walk.

 2. Stock A Travel Bag